 What About Fasting?

-If you choose to fast, you need to know what you’re doing.
-It’s a bad idea to wake up one morning and start fasting because you feel bloated or because your jeans are too tight.
+If you choose to fast, you need to know what you're doing.
+It's a bad idea to wake up one morning and start fasting because you feel bloated or because your jeans are too tight.
 It is not uncommon for people to fast anywhere from 24 hours to upwards of a month.
-Short fasts are believed to be very healing and recuperative for the body’s organs.
-Personally, the only fasts I’ve done have been three day juice fasts.
-I can’t say that I love them.
-I don’t hate them either.
-I’d just rather eat clean.
+Short fasts are believed to be very healing and recuperative for the body's organs.
+I'm a proponent of intermittent fasting, which can be very beneficial if you have a healthy metabolism.

 My advice: understand WHY you want to fast.
 Is it because you feel a lack of energy, or run down?
 Maybe you need to clean up your diet first.
 Go three days without eating food from a package, without drinking alcohol and without eating any sugar.
 Just 72 hours!
 You'd be amazed at how fast your body will respond to that!